aastha-chauhan-gits/Naruto-Real-Estates/README.md

 - Testing the model on test data
 - Using Model

 Linear Regressor, Decision Tree Regressor and  Random Forest Regressor models are tried in this Machine Learning Project.
 Random Forest Regressor gave the best Optimal solution for the model.
-Results from all three Regressors are mentioned in the txt file named Naruto.
+Results from all three Regressors are mentioned in the txt file named Different_models_results.
 Finally, Launched the model with Random Forest Regressor.